-Schools & colleges can associate with community organizations for providing stress-mitigating tools to their students, such as:
+Schools & colleges can associate with community organizations to provide stress-mitigating tools to their students, such as:

 For 58% of presidents, the second most common concern is the mental health of their faculty and staff.

-By conducting regular mindset surveys, educational institutions can easily evaluate the impact of various mental health initiatives on their students’ well-being.
-For this, faculty & staff members need to be empowered with platforms that support data capture from multiple streams (like on-ground events, quizzes, email surveys, online community gatherings, etc.).
+By conducting regular mindset surveys, educational institutions can quickly evaluate the impact of various mental health initiatives on their students’ well-being.
+For this, faculty & staff members must be empowered with platforms supporting data capture from multiple streams (like on-ground events, quizzes, email surveys, online community gatherings, etc.).

 Such information-gathering methods can accurately assess the stress levels and problems of students.
-This helps in creating an inclusive, interactive, personalized, and stress-free campus environment for all.
+This helps create an inclusive, interactive, personalized, and stress-free campus environment.
 A few great ways these reports can be used are:

-By using efficient learner management software like Cocolevion’s LIMS, medical schools can easily process data from multiple online & offline sources.
-LIMS comes with a built-in wellness tracking tool that keeps the campus community connected and ensures timely mental health support for students.
+Using efficient learner management software like Cocolevio’s LIMS, medical schools can quickly process data from multiple online & offline sources.
+LIMS has a built-in wellness tracking tool that keeps the campus community connected and ensures timely mental health support for students.

-This game-changing software empowers medical school management with student data and performance evaluations beyond pure academics.
-To know more about LIMS, please visit www.cocolevio.com/lims or contact our sales rep at (512) 222-5730 for a detailed product demo.
+This game-changing software empowers medical school management with student data and performance evaluations beyond academics.
+To know more about LIMS, contact our sales rep at (512) 222-5730 for a detailed product demo.